 Fostering a Spirit of Mutual Assistance in the Community

 Since FY2012, we annually distribute seedlings of Lylyco tomatoes for juice to elementary schools, nurseries, and kindergartens in Fukushima Prefecture, Miyagi Prefecture, and Iwate Prefecture.
-In FY2020, we gave classes to experience tomato cultivation at around 262 facilities.
+In FY2021, we gave classes to experience tomato cultivation at around 212 facilities.

 Supporting Industrial Promotion and Regional Promotion

 Kagome is also committed to the industrial and regional revitalization in the disaster affected areas.
 In 2019, Kagome participated in the Yui-no-ba Project hosted by the Reconstruction Agency for the first time, which works to connect local businesses with supporting companies.
-Started in 2020, Kagome has dispatched marketing staff and staff in charge of promotion tools and menu recipes to provide advice on sales promotion for a food manufacturer in Higashi Matsushima City, and a Wakame seaweed processing company in Ishinomaki City located in Miyagi Prefecture.
+In 2020, Kagome dispatched marketing staff and staff in charge of promotion tools and menu recipes to provide advice on sales promotion and website layout for a food manufacturer in Higashi Matsushima City, and a Wakame seaweed processing company in Ishinomaki City located in Miyagi Prefecture.

-Also, since FY2019, Kagome started mowing the fields and bottling wine in support of vineyard cultivation and wine production in the Iriya area of Minamisanriku Town.
-In FY2020, we began our assistance on cultivating a newly established vineyard on the summit of Mt.
-Tatsuganesan in Minamisanriku Town and started cultivating Lylyco tomatoes in the field next to the vineyard.
+Also, since 2019, Kagome started mowing the fields and bottling wine in support of vineyard cultivation and wine production in the Iriya area of Minamisanriku Town.
+In FY2021, we assisted in cultivating a newly established vineyard on the summit of Mt.
+Tatsuganesan in Minamisanriku Town and cultivated Lylyco tomatoes used for Kagome tomato juice in the field next to the vineyard.
 The harvested tomatoes are dried and used as a snack to pair with wine at the Minamisanriku Winery.